top of page

 Man in black tank top demonstrates various squatting positions on a mat, with text labels indicating "Half-squat," "Toe sitting," and "Heel sitting."

-Understanding the Effectiveness of these Postures
+Understanding the Effectiveness of These Postures

 Skeleton comparison: left shows the lymphatic system in green, right shows veins and arteries in red and blue; labeled accordingly.